VarthiniB/AcumaticaNiceLabelIntegration/README.md

---> Use the NiceLabel Add Subscription Key, to add the subscription key from NiceLabel --> Use the NiceLabel Preferences screen to Map the Customer Class from Acumatica with a Label and Printer from NiceLabel --> Use the NiceLabel Sync screen to populate all the Label and printers from Nicelabel available for this demo --> Prior to this, please do subscribe to Nice label
+--> Use the NiceLabel Add Subscription Key, to add the subscription key from NiceLabel

+--> Use the NiceLabel Preferences screen to Map the Customer Class from Acumatica with a Label and Printer from NiceLabel

+--> Use the NiceLabel Sync screen to populate all the Label and printers from Nicelabel available for this demo

+--> Prior to this, please do subscribe to Nice label

     *get a subscription key and the cloud account.
 You can check by opening the nice label control centers.

     *Create the demo labels in NiceLabel Designer and save the save to the cloud account.
 You can find the label on the control center

-    *Launch NiceLabelAutomation Manager and get the custom url (sample ones are given below) for the following to get --> List of Labels : "https://labelcloudapi.onnicelabel.com/Trigger/v1/CloudTrigger/Api-CloudIntegrationDemo-LabelCatalog"
+    *Launch NiceLabelAutomation Manager and get the custom url (sample ones are given below) for the following to get

+          --> List of Labels : "https://labelcloudapi.onnicelabel.com/Trigger/v1/CloudTrigger/Api-CloudIntegrationDemo-LabelCatalog"

           --> List of printers: "https://labelcloudapi.onnicelabel.com/Trigger/v1/CloudTrigger/Api-CloudIntegrationDemo-Printers"

           --> To print: "https://labelcloudapi.onnicelabel.com/Trigger/v1/CloudTrigger/Api-CloudIntegrationDemo-Print" (with the label ID from the NiceLabel Designer)

+          --> Please use the documentation from NiceLabel for more details(https://help.nicelabel.com/hc/en-001/articles/4408433528337-Getting-started-with-NiceLabel-Cloud)

-    *Replace the URLs in the ..\NiceLabelDemo_Code\NiceLabelDemo\Helper\NLWebCalls.cs file -->Compile the NiceLabelDemo_Code project with the changed URL and publish the customization project with the updated NiceLabelDemo.dll, to utilize the labels created.
+    *Replace the URLs in the ..\NiceLabelDemo_Code\NiceLabelDemo\Helper\NLWebCalls.cs file

+-->Compile the NiceLabelDemo_Code project with the changed URL and publish the customization project with the updated NiceLabelDemo.dll, to utilize the labels created.